stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 Neurodebian Virtual Machine (VM)
 ===================================
 At the time of writing, the neurodebian virtual machine (VM) is built on Debian stable 7.0 "wheezy".
-In prepreation for installing applications and using the VM, import the VM and update its guest additions.
+In prepreation for installing applications and using the VM, first import the VM and update its guest additions:

 1. Download and install the latest [VirtualBox binaries](https://www.virtualbox.org/wiki/Downloads).